-Welcome to TRACKER, the Bounty Hunter Guild’s official show on the spec.
+Welcome to TRACKER, the Bounty Hunters Guild’s official show on the spec.
 I’m your host Garet Coliga.
 Glad you joined us today.
 We’ve got lots of important stuff to cover, so let’s not beat around the bush.

 We’re going to start with the news everyone needs to know.
 Anyone currently working a bounty in Kiel needs to contact the Guild right away.
 There’s a chance you’re chasing the wrong target.

 It appears that the Kiel branch had their systems breached.
 No word on the extent of the damage, but its effects are already being felt.
 Yesterday, the Guild noticed what’s being called “an alarming spike in false-positive collars.”

 The issue first came to light when numerous elite bounties suddenly popped onto scanners across Kiel.
 Guild members scrambled, ready and raring to catch targets not seen in the system for years.
 It wasn’t long before reports of false-positives flooded the Guild’s comms.

 Turned out the likes of Carlo ‘Crowbar’ Ellingsworth and Emma ‘Necktie’ Dudeney hadn’t suddenly come out of hiding to shop at the local Casaba.
 Instead, the regtags associated with many of the Guild’s bounties had been replaced by those for clean ships, leading to numerous innocent and unsuspecting people being wrongfully apprehended.